CSerratore/cserratore.github.io/src/content/articles/build-the-right-thing/index.md

 If you've made it this far, thank you so much for your attention.
 I appreciate you.

-If you enjoyed this content, you will also enjoy following my Twitter content [@MySolution ](https://twitter.com/MySolutionSpace).
+If you enjoyed this content, you will also enjoy following my Twitter content [@CorysDomain ](https://twitter.com/CorysDomain).